eikem/aw-report/README.md

     php index.php show merchant 1

 To see the other merchant, just change the id 1 to 2.
-The total transaction values will be converted to the default currency GBP which is the default.
+The total transaction values will be converted to the default currency GBP.
 If you would like to see the total in a different currency, add the ISO Currency at the end.
 F.e:

     php index.php show merchant 1 EUR